-- Become aware of current understanding of the structure and function of the brain.
+- demonstrate an awareness of current understanding of the structure and function of the brain

-- Be introduced to and have a critical analysis of the linked concepts of brain-based learning and brain-based education.
+- understand and critically analyse the linked concepts of brain-based learning and brain-based education

-- Consider practical strategies for developing the curriculum to facilitate children's learning through play and other rich learning experiences.
+- recognise practical strategies for developing the curriculum to facilitate children's learning through play and other rich learning experiences.

 Study this free course